- Oops!Something went wrong.Please try again later.

 Shares of Omnicom Group (NYSE:OMC) moved higher by 4.11% in the past three months.
 Before having a look at the importance of debt, let us look at how much debt Omnicom Group has.

 Based on Omnicom Group's financial statement as of February 18, 2021, long-term debt is at $5.81 billion and current debt is at $3.90 million, amounting to $5.81 billion in total debt.
 Adjusted for $5.60 billion in cash-equivalents, the company's net debt is at $210.70 million.

 Let's define some of the terms we used in the paragraph above.
 Current debt is the portion of a company's debt which is due within 1 year, while long-term debt is the portion due in more than 1 year.
 Cash equivalents include cash and any liquid securities with maturity periods of 90 days or less.
 Total debt equals current debt plus long-term debt minus cash equivalents.

-To understand the degree of financial leverage a company has, shareholders look at the debt ratio.
-Considering Omnicom Group’s $23.78 billion in total assets, the debt-ratio is at 0.24.
-Generally speaking, a debt-ratio more than one means that a large portion of debt is funded by assets.
-As the debt-ratio increases, so the does the risk of defaulting on loans, if interest rates were to increase.
-Different industries have different thresholds of tolerance for debt-ratios.
+To understand the degree of financial leverage a company has, investors look at the debt ratio.
+Considering Omnicom Group's $27.65 billion in total assets, the debt-ratio is at 0.21.
+As a rule of thumb, a debt-ratio more than one indicates that a considerable portion of debt is funded by assets.
+A higher debt-ratio can also imply that the company might be putting itself at risk for default, if interest rates were to increase.
+However, debt-ratios vary widely across different industries.
 A debt ratio of 40% might be higher for one industry and normal for another.

 Debt is an important factor in the capital structure of a company, and can help it attain growth.
 Debt usually has a relatively lower financing cost than equity, which makes it an attractive option for executives.